Competency Based Interview Guide

 - 4. Result: The result section again, states the outcome of the candidate's actions.
 Candidates are advised to focus on positive outcomes, highlighting the success of their actions to the interviewer.
 Candidates must provide as many outcomes as possible, highlighting a good level of awareness to the interviewer.

 It may be hard for graduates with no job-experience to think of answers, as you are likely to encounter these scenarios more commonly once you've worked for a year or two.
-We would recommend trying to think of times at university or school that might be relatable, or even in sports teams/sports events or extra-curricular activities where an appropriate situation occured.
+We would recommend trying to think of times at university or school that might be relatable, or even in sports teams/sports events or extra-curricular activities where an appropriate situation occurred.

 Common competency-based questions